-For any custom software development company- “A non-disclosure agreement can be defined as a written confidential contract between two parties such as businesses who are looking for software development services and custom software development companies or software developer and a software development company that crafts a list of information that is to be shared and made confidential between the two.”
+For any software development company- “A non-disclosure agreement can be defined as a written confidential contract between two parties such as businesses who are looking for software development services and software developer or software development vendor.
+It crafts a list of information that is to be shared and made confidential between the two.”

-NDA’s are like a written roadmap which if properly drafted and communicated, can resolve most of the common disputes.
-NDA’s commonly come into the picture when two parties are into a business relationship starting for a software development project for a specific period of time.
-NDA allows businesses to safeguard their relationship without any fear of leaking or exposing or stealing confidential information, such as trade secrets.
-In case any party decides to breach the NDA by sharing confidential information the other party has all the rights under this act to seek legal recourse against the other party.
-Similarly, in the custom software development business, there are software development agreements signed to notify the conditions to be followed in agreement.
+NDA’s are like a written roadmap, which if properly drafted and communicated, can resolve most of the common disputes during the development process.
+NDAs commonly come into the picture when two parties are in a business relationship, starting with a software development project for a specific period of time.
+NDA allows businesses to safeguard their relationship without any fear of leaking, exposing, or stealing confidential information, such as proprietary information like ideas and trade secrets.
+In case any party decides to breach the confidentiality agreement by sharing confidential information and sensitive information of the software project then the other party has all the rights under this act to seek legal recourse against the other party.
+Similarly, in the custom software development business, there are software development agreements signed to notify the conditions to be followed in the NDA agreement.

 Signing an NDA is a common practice in the custom software development industry because the developer might need a lot of insight into the business to develop and implement projects.
-After having a detailed conversation with the custom software development company and a holistic idea of what type of software needs to be developed, ask for NDA.
-NDA is considered as a Trustmark between two parties.
+After exchanging all the detailed information about your project with the custom software development company, ask for an NDA.
+This agreement is considered a Trustmark between two parties.
 The custom software development company can also ask the client to prepare an NDA with their clauses included from previous experiences and other agreements with different companies.
-Through this, it is advisable to ensure that the receiving party is not going to expose the information for any irrelevant purpose regarding the project.
+Through this, it is advisable to ensure that the receiving party is not going to expose sensitive and valuable information for any irrelevant purpose regarding the software project.

 2. Types of NDA

 ‘’Uni” means one way, so this is a one-way agreement where any one of the two parties can release it to a third party.
 Say, for instance, there are two parties involved in this process.
-One- The custom software development company and the other one is the recipient.
+One is the custom software development company and the other one is the recipient.
 If the recipient signs the document and agrees to keep data confidential without any data tampering then such type of pact is a Unilateral NDA.
-Mostly, the type of agreement is preferred by freelancers and consultants.
+Mostly, this type of agreement is preferred by freelancers and consultants.

 The best example of a unilateral contract is an insurance company that agrees to pay an amount to the insured person if a certain unfortunate event may occur.
-This is a unilateral agreement where the insurance company will not pay if the mentioned event in the agreement never occurred.
+This is a unilateral agreement where the insurance company will not pay if the mentioned event in the non-disclosure contract never occurred.

-In cases of Mutual NDA, both or all the sides of the parties involved take a pledge and sign a contract where they agree to keep the information confidential.
-It is a fair deal between both parties and is responsible for preventing no future complications or disputes.
-It is a legal confidential document that enforces both parties to keep information secretive and cannot share the listed information in the agreement with any third party.
+In cases of Mutual NDA, both or all the sides of the parties are involved, take a pledge, and sign a contract where they agree to keep the information confidential.
+It is a fair deal between two or more parties and is responsible for preventing no future complications or disputes.
+It is a legal confidential document that enforces both parties to keep information secretive and not to share the listed information in the agreement with any third party.
 This agreement also details the potential consequences, if the information is disclosed without the consent of both parties.

 3. What should an NDA Contract Cover?

-Custom software development service is a complicated aspect where there is much confidential information involved.
-There can be multiple questions rising in your mind in reference to confidential materials.
-Questions such as
+Custom software development service is a complicated aspect where much confidential information is involved.
+There can be multiple questions rising in your mind in reference to confidential materials such as:

 - What information is being protected?